 What is Tooth Bonding?

-Dr. Becker may recommend tooth bonding to correct minor dental health and cosmetic concerns such as chips, cracks and spaces between teeth.
+Ellicott City MD dentist, Dr. Becker may recommend tooth bonding to correct minor dental health and cosmetic concerns such as chips, cracks and spaces between teeth.
 Bonding is a fast, affordable treatment that is usually completed in a single visit to our Ellicott City dentist office.
 When bonding is done with a skilled hand and an artistic eye, it may be impossible to distinguish the bonded tooth from its neighbors.
+Dr. Becker is an experienced cosmetic dentist and can help patients to achieve natural looking results with teeth bonding.
+Tooth bonding may be recommended to treat:

 How Does It Work?